-Conclusions - We showed that only diffusive waves are able to induce flow rates in the pores that are in the order of those mobilizing fine particles (Fig. 2); In heterogeneous porous media (e.g., due to layering or fracturing), diffusive waves created as energy conversion from elastic waves at the interfaces separating two phases of the medium can induce permeability changes; - For a medium containing conductive fractures, incident body waves of tenths of Hz and microstrains are able to induce hydrodynamic forces in the pores significantly larger than those associated with typical natural background flows, resulting in potential permeability increases >10% (Fig. 3e).
+sity from 0.035 to 0.1.
+Figure 6: Predicted permeability change as a function of frequency in a water-saturated double porosity sandstone due to the action of a normally incident P-wave.
+The strain is set to 1e-6.
+Right panels show permeability changes for f= 0.05 Hz as a function of the porosity (c) and thickness (d) of the mid Case panel Conclusions We showed that only diffusive waves are able to induce flow rates in the pores that are in the order of those mobilizing fine particles (Fig. 2); In heterogeneous porous media (e.g., due to layering or fracturing), diffusive waves created as energy conversion from elastic waves at the interfaces separating two phases of the medium can induce permeability changes; - For a medium containing conductive fractures, incident body waves of tenths of Hz and microstrains are able to induce hydrodynamic forces in the pores significantly larger than those associated with typical natural background flows, resulting in potential permeability increases >10% (Fig. 3e).
 References: Biot, M. A., 1962, Mechanics of deformation and acoustic propagation in porous media.
 J. of App.
 Phys., 33; Candela et al., 2014, Laboratory evidence for particle mobilization as a mechanism for permeability enhancement via dynamic stressing.
 Earth and Plan.
 Sci.
-Lett., 392; Ikhoury et al., 2011, Laboratory observations of permeability enhancement by fluid pressure oscillation of in situ fractured rock.
+Lett., 392; Elkhoury et al., 2011, Laboratory observations of permeability enhancement by fluid pressure oscillation of in situ fractured rock.
 Journal of Geoph.
-Res: Solid Earth, 11(6), Manga et al., 2012, Changes in permeability transmiss: Field observations, experiments, and mechanisms.
+Res: Solid Earth, 11(8), Manga et al., 2012, Changes in permeability caused by transient stressing: Field observations, experiments, and mechanisms.
 Rev. Geophys., 500.

-SCCER-SoE Annual Conference 2019 Schweizerische Eidgenossenscha Confédération suisse Confederazione Svizzera Confederazion svizra Swiss Confederation Innosuisse - Swiss Innovation Age 3-D Static Model to Characterize Geothermal Reservoirs for High-Temperature Aquifer Thermal Energy Storage (HT-ATES) in the Geneva Area, Switzerland UNIVERSITÉ DE GENÈVE Eruteya, O.E., Guglielmetti L., Makhloufi, Y., Moscariello A. Department of Earth Sciences, University of Geneva, Switzerland | Email: Ovie.Eruteya@unige.ch of the the framework GEOTHERMICA ERA-NET co-funded project-HEASTORE, one of the main challenges related to assessing the technical feasibility and sustainability of High Temperature (~25°C to ~90°C) Aquifer Thermal Energy Storage (HT-ATES) is subsurface characterization.
-In this study, we aim to develop a 3-D geologically robust static model in order to characterize the subsurface around the recently drilled GEo-01 geothermal exploration borehole in the We focused on identifying possible candidate intervals suitable for HT- ATES within the Lower Cretaceous Carbonates in the Geneva Area.
-This was achieved by analyzing a suit of subsurface dataset (Figures 2 and 3).
+SCCER-SoE Annual Conference 2019 Schweizerische Eidgenossenscha Confédération suisse Confederazione Svizzera Confederaziun svizra Swiss Confederation Innosuisse - Swiss Innovati 3-D Static Model to Characterize Geothermal Reservoirs for High-Temperature Aquifer Thermal Energy Storage (HT-ATES) in the Geneva Area, Switzerland UNIVERSITÉ DE GENÈVE FACULTY OF SCIENCE Eruteya, O.E., Guglielmetti L., Makhloufi, Y., Moscariello A. Department of Earth Sciences, University of Geneva, Switzerland | Email: Ovie.Eruteva@unige.ch the of the framework GEOTHERMICA ERA-NET co-funded project-HEASTORE, one of the main challenges related to assessing the technical feasibility and sustainability of High Temperature (~25°C to ~90°C) Aquifer Thermal Energy Storage (HT-ATES) is subsurface characterization.
+In this study, we aim to develop a 3-D geologically robust static model in order to characterize the subsurface around the recently drilled GEo-01 geothermal exploration borehole in the We focused on identifying possible candidate intervals suitable for HT- Geneva Basin (Figure 1).